syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ![wpf hubtile headerstyle](Getting-Started_images/wpf-hubtile-header-style.png)

- HeaderTemplate is used to customize the header of the tile by adding required controls into the template.
+ HeaderTemplate is used to customize the header of the tile by using HeaderTemplate property.

 {% tabs %}
 {% highlight XAML %}